IBM/hlf-internals/docs/shim-architecture/security.md

 - the _root_ certificate passed to the `LoadTLSConfig(...)` function is used to construct the pool of root certificates (i.e. `tlsConfig.RoorCAs`) that the GRPC client should trust to validate the server (i.e. the peer); and
 - the _key_ and _cert_ pair represent the client certificate that the chaincode process will present to the peer to establish the connection.

-The resulting `tls.Config` instance is passed to the connection setup function whichb establishes the GRPC connection with the per and creates a client for the chaincode support service:
+The resulting `tls.Config` instance is passed to the connection setup function which establishes the GRPC connection with the per and creates a client for the chaincode support service:

 ```go
 func NewClientConn(address string, tlsConf *tls.Config, kaOpts keepalive.ClientParameters) (*grpc.ClientConn, error) ( ... }